DannyDainton/All-Things-Postman/Examples/06_getSingleBooking.md

 Adding a new header is straight forward enough:

 - In the Request Builder view, select the `Headers` tab
-- Add `Accept` in the `New key` text field
+- Add `Accept` in the `Key` text field
 - Add `application/xml` to the `Value` field next to the key

-You will notice as you type into the fields that there is a handy auto-complete feature, this displays several options available to you.
+You will notice as you type into the fields, there is a handy auto-complete feature, this displays several options available to you.

 ![Add Request Header](https://github.com/DannyDainton/All-Things-Postman/blob/master/Public/gifs/06_getSingleBooking/Add_Request_Header.gif)